How many calories in Skinless & Boneless Salmon Fillets (Ocado)

 How many vitamins in Skinless & Boneless Salmon Fillets:

-- Wild Pink Salmon Fillets in a Lemon & Dill Sauce
+- Mussels in a Garlic & Herb Sauce